-The rhubarb is coming in strong this spring and I still has 2 pounds in the freezer from last fall.
+The rhubarb is coming in strong this spring and I still have 2 pounds in the freezer from last fall.
 What to do?
 Make shrub!

 What’s a shrub you ask?
 Well, the source of all things, Wikipedia, says, “The word “shrub” can also refer to a cocktail or soft drink that was popular during America’s colonial era, made by mixing a vinegared syrup with spirits, water, or carbonated water.
 The term “shrub” can also be applied to the sweetened vinegar-based syrup, from which the cocktail is made; the syrup is also known as drinking vinegar.
 Drinking vinegar is often infused with fruit juice, herbs and spices for use in mixed drinks.”

-Want to make your own?
+Want to make your own rhubarb shrub?
 Here’s what you will need:

 - 2 pounds of rhubarb (fresh, or frozen like mine)

 - 1 cup of sugar

 - 1 cup of vinegar (I used apple cider vinegar I made last year)

 - Jars for storage (Mason Jars work just fine)